suchipi/hex-engine/packages/website/docs/api-2d.md

   geometry: ReturnType<typeof Geometry>,
   options?: Partial<{
     /**
      * A label for this body, for debugging purposes.
-If unspecified, defaults to the current Entity's name.
+     * If unspecified, defaults to the current Entity's name.
+     *
+     * Available since version: 0.0.1
      */
     label: string;

     /**
      * Whether the body should *not* move around.
-If this is set, things will still collide with it, but it'll be "frozen" in the sky.
+     * If this is set, things will still collide with it, but it'll be "frozen" in the sky.
+     *
+     * Available since version: 0.0.1
      */
     isStatic: boolean;